Rhode Island Small Business Grants 2026

 Up to $175K USDA feasibility grant for ag-tech, food, forestry, and rural innovation startups — one annual solicitation, submitted via Grants.gov.

-How to apply in Rhode Island
+How to apply for Rhode Island funding, step by step

 Rhode Island small business funding FAQ